aleph-7/elysium/README.md

 * Sport Admins
 * Super User

 The interface of the app is simple and intuitive ensuring that users will not face any difficulties while using the application and will have a seamless experience.
-However, if the user is facing some issues, it is recommended that they go through the user manual to help them efficiently utilise the app.
+However, if the user is facing some issues, it is recommended that they go through the user manual to help them efficiently utilize the app.

 ## Group Details